Health Education 008 - "Contemporary Health" Online Course

 Be sure to review the links below listed under "How do you know if taking On-line courses are right for you?" and "Additional considerations for On-line courses."

 "Are Distance Learning Courses Right for You?"
-Click here to take the distance learning skills survey.
-(This will help you determine if distance learning is right for you.
-First read the entire document.
-Second, be sure to take the "Distance Learning Successful Skills Survey" which is the very last part of the document)
+Click here to assess your readiness to take an on-line course.
+This will help you determine if distance learning is right for you.

 "How to Succeed in an On-line Course?"
 Click here to read about how to succeed in distance learning courses.
-(Read the entire document which includes great tips on how to succeed in an on-line course.)

-Prerequisites for On-line courses: Very Important
+Important Prerequisites for On-line courses, including Technology Requirements: Very Important

-#1: Students should have computer skills to take on-line courses.
+#1: Students must have computer skills to take on-line courses.
 This includes being proficient in being able to navigate computer programs, use the internet, save document files, and send and receive e-mail.
 If you have not mastered these skill, you may want to consider taking a computer class prior to taking an on-line course or have someone assist you in learning these skills.

 "Browser Issues and Hardware Requirements."
 Click here to read about the Browser and Hardware Requirements for this course.